 Here at New Generation Flooring, we’ve mastered the art an now specialise in fitting carpets perfectly, everytime.
 We’re one of the leading carpet fitters in Newcastle and we will fit your own carpet, even if you purchased it elsewhere.
 Simply give us a call on the number at the top and schedule a free home consultation.

 Never the less, here you can learn how to fit your own carpet so buckle up and we’ll show you the steps involved.
 You’ll need some tools in order to do this so we recommend you find the best flooring nailer on the market for the best results.
-We recommend purchasing a carpet fitting kit from somewhere such as B&Q first!
+We also recommend purchasing a carpet fitting kit from somewhere such as B&Q first!

 Step 1- Cleaning & Sweep